Species distribution model day

 Biodiversa grant submission

 Just submitted a big proposal to the Biodiversa call.
 It was great to write this project with Hervé Fritz who, without a doubt, knows how to write grant applications!
 If successful, we’ll be working on the social and ecological dimensions of connectivity in lynx habitats.
+This is joint work with French, Swiss, German, Norwegian and Swedish colleagues.
+More soon hopefully.

 Visitors from Berlin

 I had the visit of Sarah Benhaim and Lucile Marescot (a former PhD student of mine), both post-doc at the Leibniz Institute in Berlin supervised by Stephanie Kramer-Schadt.
 It was an exciting week that we spent discussing and analyzing data on the spotted hyenas from the Serengeti National Park with questions at the interface of demography, sociality and epidemiology.
+This is joint work with Heribert Hofer and Marion East.

 New PhD student on large carnivore monitoring

 I’m so delighted to announce that Julie will start a PhD in October with me, jointly working with Eric Marboutin and Christophe Duchamp from ONCFS.
 There will be also collaborations with John Linnell from NINA.
+She’ll be studying the various ways to assess the distribution of large carnivores and methods to optimise the associated monitoring protocols.

 Awesome master students